alexut/browse-together-mcp/README.md

-# Tele-TS: Playwright Browser Proxy Service
+# Browse Together MCP: Playwright Browser Proxy with MCP Server

-This project provides an HTTP service that acts as a proxy to a persistent Playwright browser instance, allowing remote control of browser automation tasks.
+This project provides an HTTP service that acts as a proxy to a persistent Playwright browser instance, allowing remote control of co-browsing and automation tasks with a separate MCP server.
 It uses Deno and TypeScript.

 ## Features